franperic/sd_dreambooth/README.md

 # Stable Diffusion Dreambooth

 This repo contains code for training and inference of a fine-tuned stable diffusion model using dreambooth.

 The repo is based on TheLastBen's implementation: https://github.com/TheLastBen/fast-stable-diffusion.

+The code ran on a V100 GPU with 32 GB memory on Google Colab.

 ## Results